 Trekking around the world

-The following two examples will help you understand what trekking really is:
+The following two examples will help you understand what trekking is:

-One of the most famous trekking route is around the highest peak in the world, in Nepal.
-For an advanced “trekker” Nepal is the paradise for trekking.
-But the trek would also be suitable for everyone who has already done multi-day hiking backpacking.
+One of the most famous trekking routes is around the highest peak in the world, Nepal.
+For an advanced “trekker” Nepal is a paradise for trekking.
+But the trek would also be suitable for everyone who has already done multi-day hiking or backpacking.

-The route itself is challenging and altitude sickness makes it even harder.
-It can be prevented by climbing slower, and not ascending too quickly.
-It is very common, could happen to anybody, regardless of age, level of fitness, or previous trekking experience.
-One way to try to avoid alttitude sickness is acclimatizing by slowing down.
+The route itself is challenging, and altitude sickness makes it even harder.
+It can be prevented by climbing slower and not ascending too quickly.
+It is very common and could happen to anybody, regardless of age, level of fitness, or previous trekking experience.
+One way to try to avoid altitude sickness is acclimatizing by slowing down.
 And hydration: it's very important to drink enough!

 The classic route starts and ends in Luka and takes 12 days:

 - Day 01: Kathmandu - Lukla - Phakding (2562m) 35 min flight, 8km, trek 4hrs

 - Day 02: Phakding - Namche Bazaar (3440m) 10 km, trek 7 hrs